Beyond Pandemic Planning and Design for Healthcare

 Flexibility is imperative to survival in the harshest conditions — a tree that won’t bend in the wind easily breaks.
 When it comes to the built environment, spaces that flex and adapt can remain resilient in the face of emergency scenarios, including pandemics.

 Our global expertise has provided us with a unique perspective on the impact of the pandemic.
 From hospitals to clinics, offices to airports, laboratories to universities, we’ve experienced what’s worked — and what hasn’t — in planning and design around the world.
+Lessons from our expertise in biocontainment and biosafety can help all healthcare facility types with infection control and creating a safe atmosphere for patients and caregivers.

 As we prepare for the future, we’re focusing on designing healthcare facilities that can adapt to any situation — today, next year or decades to come.